-The sedan is a closed-body car (fixed metal roof), with engines, passengers, and cargo in separate compartments.
-It’s a passenger car in a three-compartment configuration with each separate for the engine, passenger, and baggage.
+The sedan is a closed-body car (fixed metal roof) with engines, passengers, and cargo in separate compartments.
+It’s a passenger car in a three-compartment configuration, each separate for the engine, passenger, and baggage.

 In 1912, the sedan was first used as a name for the car body.
-The name sedan comes like a litter, sedan chair, an individual enclosed box with windows from 17th-century development, they are driven by the porter.
+The name sedan comes like a litter, sedan chair, or an individual enclosed box with windows from 17th-century development.
+They are driven by the porter.

-This vehicles comes in many categories, they are available in sizes ranging from small (Nissan Versa and Kia Rio) to compact (Honda Civic, Toyota Corolla) to medium size (Honda Accord, Nissan Ultima) and large-size (Toyota Avalon, Dodge Charger).
+These vehicles come in many categories.
+They are available in sizes ranging from small (Nissan Versa and Kia Rio) to compact (Honda Civic, Toyota Corolla) to medium size (Honda Accord, Nissan Ultima) and large-size (Toyota Avalon, Dodge Charger).

 A sports car is manufactured to maintain the thrill of handling, performance, or driving.
-Sports cars developed in Europe in the 1900s and are currently produced by many manufacturers worldwide.
+Sports cars developed in Europe in the 1900s.
+They are currently produced by many manufacturers worldwide.

 The cars like the Mazda Miata and Porsche 911 are common sports cars.
 But you can extend it by including muscle cars like the Ford Mustang and Dodge Challenger.

-The body look is quite similar to that of a hatchback car, but the station wagons are larger and likely to extend to the roof-line at the rear of the vehicle’s body (resulting in the car having a vertical rear surface) to give enough space baggage and for small cargo.
+The body look is quite similar to that of a hatchback car.
+Still, the station wagons are larger and likely to extend to the roof line at the rear of the vehicle’s body (resulting in the car having a vertical rear surface) to give enough space for baggage and small cargo.

 A station wagon is a car body style with a two-box design, a large luggage area, and a rear tailgate that is open to entering the luggage area.
 It is also known as an estate car, estate, or wagon.

-The wagon is available of Subaru Outback or Audi A4 Allroad, make a ground clearance, and some rugged body cladding like a sport-utility vehicle (SUV).
+The wagon is available in Subaru Outback or Audi A4 Allroad, making a ground clearance, and some rugged body cladding like a sport-utility vehicle (SUV).

-A coupe is a passenger car with a slanted or trimmed rear roof and typically two-door (although many four-door cars have also been sold as coupes).
-The coupe was first fitted in horse-drawn trains for two passengers with no rear seats.
+A coupe is a passenger car with a slanted or trimmed rear roof and is typically two-door (although many four-door cars have also been sold as coupes).
+The coupe was first fitted in horse-drawn trains for two passengers without rear seats.

-This includes vehicles as different as a Mercedes-Benz CLS sedan and BMW X6 SUV are of a coupe with two-door cars.
+This includes vehicles as different as the Mercedes-Benz CLS sedan and BMW X6 SUV are a coupe with two-door cars.

-However, hatchbacks are also employed on sports cars, SUVs, and big luxury cars.
-Compact hatchbacks are popular and relatively popular are backpacks (a type of hatchback) in European countries.
+However, hatchbacks are also employed in sports cars, SUVs, and big luxury cars.
+Compact hatchbacks are popular and relatively popular backpacks (a type of hatchback) in European countries.

-The convertible is a passenger car that can be run with or without a roof.
-The roof retracts and storage methods differ between models.
-These cars also called cabriolets or spiders.
+The convertible is a passenger car run with or without a roof.
+The roof retracts, and storage methods differ between models.
+These cars are also called cabriolets or spiders.

 A convertible provides for an open-air driving adventure, with the facility to provide a roof when needed.
 The potential drawbacks of convertibles are structural stiffness and reduced baggage area.

-Most of the convertibles have an entirely operated fabric roof that faces downward, but some have to be lowered through the hand.
+Most convertibles have an entirely operated fabric roof facing downward, but some have to be lowered through the hand.

-There are several numbers of models with a retractable hardtop, as well as unusual quasi-convertibles like the Mazda MX-5 Miata RF, Porsche 911 Targa and Corvette, the front section of this car’s roof is retracts or can be removed by hand.
+There are several numbers of models with a retractable hardtop, as well as unusual quasi-convertibles like the Mazda MX-5 Miata RF, Porsche 911 Targa, and Corvette.
+The front section of this car’s roof is retracted or can be removed by hand.

 These types of car body styles are similar to a station wagon, but they are built on a light-truck chassis and are provided with four-wheel drive or all-wheel drive, among other off-road hardware.

-A pickup truck is a light-duty truck with an attached cab and a large open baggage area with fewer sides and a tailgate.
-Practically all pickup trucks offer a rough form of all-wheel drive or part-time four-wheel drive the latter only for off-road use.
+A pickup truck is a light-duty truck with an attached cab, a large open baggage area with fewer sides, and a tailgate.
+Practically all pickup trucks offer a rough form of all-wheel drive or part-time four-wheel drive only for off-road use.

 Full-size and mid-size are the two categories of pickup trucks.
-Now in North America, pickup trucks are often used as passenger cars and account for about 18% of the vehicles sold in the USA.
+Now in North America, pickup trucks are often used as passenger cars, accounting for about 18% of the vehicles sold in the USA.